Cognitive Games and Assessments

 Sample Game Play

-Balloon Count: This will change the number of balloon trials required to complete the task.
+Balloon Count: The number of trials required to complete the task can be adjusted by changing the number of balloons.

 Scoring